TBSSvis: Visual Analytics for Temporal Blind Source Separation: Related Work

 \subsection{Ensemble Visualization}

-Components produced by a TBSS method form an ensemble of time series.
-When comparing multiple methods, one deals with an ensemble of ensembles \cite{cibulski2017}.
+The goal in ensemble visualization is to make sense of a set of similar complex data items, such as trajectories, often produced by a simulation with perturbed parameter settings.
+Component sets obtained from different TBSS parametrizations constitute such an ensemble.
 Ensemble visualization has its origin in meteorology \cite{potter2009}, but since expanded to more domains \cite{wang2019}.
-Analytic tasks for ensemble data \cite{wang2019} indicate popular strategies, such as comparing members or grouping them by similarity (clustering), to make sense of this data type.
-Existing works, such as \cite{hao2016, ferstl2017}, often use popular clustering techniques (with domain-specific distance functions) to support the latter task.
-This is not possible in TBSS: When clustering on ensemble level, it's difficult to find an appropriate distance function as members are unordered.
-When clustering on member level, one has to take care to not mix members from different ensembles.
+Analytic tasks for ensemble data \cite{wang2019} indicate popular strategies, such as comparing members or grouping them by similarity, to support the stated goal.
+Existing works \cite{hao2016, ferstl2017} often use popular clustering techniques (with domain-specific distance functions) to support the latter task.
+This is not straightforward in TBSS as one has to take care to not mix members of different sets into the same cluster.
+We discuss our approach in \Fref{sec:app--compare-comonents}.

 Time is a common part of ensemble data, but not a requirement \cite{matkovic2009, piringer2012, matkovic2018, xu2019}.
 One possible case is when ensemble members are univariate time series, such as for Köthur et al. \cite{kothur2015}, who encoded the correlation between members in a heatmap to support comparison of two ensembles.
 More commonly, other data types have an associated time dimension such as multivariate data \cite{obermaier2016}, particle data \cite{hao2016}, network security data \cite{hao2015}, or spatial data \cite{buchmuller2019}.